 How To Fold Meat For Italian Charcuterie

-How To Assemble The Platter
+How To Assemble A Charcuterie Board

 Using jars and serving dishes in a variety of colors and sizes can add a nice visual element to the board.
 I like to arrange the dishes on the board first, placing them in opposite corners of the board and one in the middle, then fill in with the cheeses (you can slice it, leave it whole, or have a combination of both), then adding in the folded meats, followed by the honeycomb, bread, fruit, crackers, herbs, and nuts.

 Just look at that oozing honeycomb!
 It's absolutely worth the splurge.